themattbirch/Portfolio/src/content/posts/how-developers-be-focused-productive-work-job.md

 When you're stuck on a coding problem or experiencing developer's block, your brain's default mode network (DMN) can help.
 This neural network activates during wakeful rest and has been shown to boost creativity and problem-solving abilities.

-Below are a few strategies to activate your brain's default mode network:
+Check out a few strategies to activate your brain's default mode network:

 ### Step Away from the Screen